20thCenturySuits/20thCenturySuits.github.io/pages/suitmatch.md

 Before you start measuring, make sure you've read through this guide.
 It contains a number of measurements that we use to calculate proportions and match your suit to the suits in our [Reference Database](/suitmatch).

+Once you're done, [enter your suit measurements](https://airtable.com/shrH8RqeQPgSZp4eG) and we'll show you which suits in our reference-model database match most closely.

 ### Basic Suit Information

 - Measurement technique: will you be measuring a suit on a form or flat on a table or hangar